 These benefits are all possible by adopting intelligent microsegmentation technology, but before you begin, you need an accurate and real-time map of your whole ecosystem, from end to end.
 After all, how can you secure what you can’t visualize?

-Next, think wire data.
-This is the smartest way of mapping your network, identifying everything with an IP address, and filling in the gaps by gleaning insight from load balancers, or using orchestration data from AWS and other providers.
-Any solution that uses agents will be far less lightweight and simple to onboard, and have an impact on performance that isn’t worth the hassle.
+Next, think about wire data.
+This is the smartest way of mapping your network, identifying everything with an IP address, and filling in the gaps by gleaning insight from load balancers or using orchestration data from AWS and other providers.
+Any solution that uses agents won’t be lightweight and simple to onboard and may have an impact on performance that isn’t worth the hassle.

 Lastly, it’s integral that you have a view not just of everything in your environment, but also the application dependencies between different assets.
-Without a view of application dependencies, how can you know what impact change will have on your ecosystem, such as microsegmentation that limits communication and flows?
-The last thing you need is to tighten security at the risk of business-critical systems and operations.
+Without a view of application dependencies, how can you know what impact a change will have on your ecosystem, such as microsegmentation that limits communication and flows?
+The last thing you need is to do is explore the risks you should be aware of and tighten security at the risk of business-critical systems and operations.

-In contrast, a visibility solution that provides all dependencies does much more than native cloud solutions can for example, providing a full stack view of your whole network, and giving you the insight you need to plan policy intelligently without blind spots or guesswork.
+In contrast, a visibility solution that provides all dependencies does much more than native cloud solutions can.
+For example, it provides a full-stack view of your whole network and gives you the insight you need to plan policy intelligently without blind spots or guesswork.

 Powerful Risk Reduction starts with Incisive Visibility

-Microsegmentation is just as exciting a buzzword as all your friends are telling you it is.
-But take a step back before you rush to policy creation.
-When microsegmentation technology is implemented correctly, it can have wide-reaching benefits on the security posture of your enterprise, offering seamless compliance and best-practices.
+Microsegmentation is more than just an exciting buzzword–it’s an important strategy for any business.
+But take a step back before you rush into policy creation.
+When microsegmentation technology is implemented correctly, it can have wide-reaching benefits on the security posture of your enterprise, offering seamless compliance and best practices at the workload level.
 To make this happen, you need to add visibility in an early and continuous way throughout the project, accurately identifying your critical assets and sensitive data, and understanding at a glance the impact of policy across a heterogeneous environment.